jmhobbs/domain-swap/README.md

 # Usage

-1. Clone this repo
-1. Add the google-chrome-domain switcher as an unpacked extension from [chrome://extensions](chrome://extensions)
+1. Get it from the Chrome web store; https://chrome.google.com/webstore/detail/domain-swap/ngiiihlebepigjbefembddhdplmaghep
 1. Visit the options page
 1. Add a domain set and save it